-BILLY NELSON Assistant Coach/Recruiting Coordinator, 9th Season
+BILLY NELSON Assistant Coach/ Recruiting Coordinator 10th Season

-Billy Nelson, a 2008 Olympian, is in his ninth year as an assistant coach and recruiting coordinator for the Buffalo's cross country and track & field program.
+Billy Nelson, a 2008 Olympian, is in his 10th year as an assistant coach and recruiting coordinator for the Buffalo's cross country and track & field program.

-During his time at CU, Nelson has helped recruit athletes who have combined for 76 All-American honors in cross country and indoor and outdoor track.
+During his time at CU, Nelson has helped recruit athletes who have combined for 102 All-American honors in cross country and indoor and outdoor track.
 One of his athletes, Pierce Murphy, came to CU as a walk-on, and earned eight All-American awards.

 In 2015, Nelson saw four of his recruits win conference titles.
-Kaitlyn Benner won the MPSF indoor 5,000-meter run as a freshman and Erin Clark was first in the 3,000-meter steeplechase at the Pac-12 Championship to win her first title.
+Kaitlyn Benner won the MPSF indoor 5,000-meter run as a freshman and Erin Clark was first in the 3,000-meter steeplechase at the Pac-12 Championship to win her first conference title.
 On the men's side, Ammar Moussa was the first Buff since 2011 to win the 10,000 at the Pac-12 meet and Connor Winter took top honors in the steeplechase.
 Five of his recruits won conference titles again in 2016 and in 2017, he had eight athletes combine for 10 conference titles.
+In 2018, his recruits combined for six conference titles and 26 All-America honors.

-Nelson has assisted with 10 conference championship teams, as well as two NCAA team championships and a pair of NCAA runner-up finishes while on CU's staff.
+10th SeasonNelson has assisted with 10 conference championship teams, as well as three NCAA team championships and a pair of NCAA runner-up finishes while on CU's staff.
+Jones was the first Buff during Nelson's tenure to win an individual NCAA cross country title in 2018.